Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 There must be a large air vents in heat exchange galleries for outside air cooling.

 An important issue in the heat exchange gallery is isolation of potential NaK drips.
-A likely source of these drips are the NaK pipe flange connections.
 Drip collection pans should be provided to isolate dripped NaK.
 Note that these drips will self ignite in air.

 In the basement under each heat exchange gallery is an isolated space that is used for an argon bladder.
 This space is air flow connected to the service access space under the pool deck.
 Any water penetrating this space must flow along the floor and into the FNR bottom drain located about 18 m below grade.